thwbecker/seatree/README.md

 # SEATREE - Solid Earth Teaching and Research Environment

-**Thorsten Becker** - thwbecker@post.harvard.edu - 10/2024
+**Thorsten Becker** - thwbecker@post.harvard.edu - 11/2025

-SEATREE is a modular and user-friendly software to facilitate using solid Earth research tools in the classroom and for interdisciplinary scientific collaboration.
+SEATREE is a modular and user-friendly software to facilitate using solid Earth research tools in the classroom and for interdisciplinary scientific collaboration and used as one of the exercises in Tectonic Geodynamics (Becker and Faccenna, Princeton University Press, 2025).

 We use python wrappers and make use of modern software design concepts, while remaining compatible with traditional scientific coding.
 Our goals are to provide a fully contained, yet transparent package that lets users operate in an easy, graphically supported "black box" mode, while also allowing to look under the hood.
 In the long run, we envision SEATREE to contribute to new ways of sharing scientific research, and making (numerical) experiments truly reproducible again.

 ## Modules